ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 In addition to the roles above, the protocol also involves several elements that are acted upon by the roles throughout the process.

-Attribute
+Attribute:
 : characteristics related to a subject.

-Access Token
+Access Token:
 : a data artifact representing a set of rights and/or attributes.

     Note: an access token can be first issued to a client instance (requiring authorization by the RO) and subsequently rotated.

-Grant
+Grant:
 : (verb): to permit an instance of client software to receive some attributes at a specific time and valid for a specific duration and/or to exercise some set of delegated rights to access a protected resource;
 : (noun): the act of granting permission to a client instance.

-Privilege
+Privilege:
 : right or attribute associated with a subject.

     Note: the RO defines and maintains the rights and attributes associated to the protected resource, and might temporarily delegate some set of those privileges to an end user.
 This process is refered to as privilege delegation.

-Protected Resource
+Protected Resource:
 : protected API (Application Programming Interface) served by an RS and that can be accessed by a client, if and only if a valid and sufficient access token is provided.

     Note: to avoid complex sentences, the specification document may simply refer to "resource" instead of "protected resource".

-Right
+Right:
 : ability given to a subject to perform a given operation on a resource under the control of an RS.

-Subject
+Subject:
 : person, organization or device.
 The subject decides whether and under which conditions its attributes can be disclosed to other parties.

-Subject Information
+Subject Information:
 : set of statements asserted by an AS about a subject.